ibm-cloud-docs/power-iaas/getting-started-PER.md

 Use Transit Gateway only to configure the Virtual connections, as opposed to using Cloud Connection.

-On a PER workspace, **Cloud Connections** and **VPN connections** options are not available in the left navigation of the user interface since they are not required or supported with PER.
+On a PER workspace, **cloud Connections** and **VPN connections** options are not available in the left navigation of the user interface since they are not required or supported with PER.
 {: note}

 On a PER workspace, you can perform the following actions:
-1. Attach a network without any requirement of creating a separate cloud connection such as Direct Link.
+1. Attach a network without any requirement of creating a separate Cloud Connection such as Direct Link.
 2. Effortlessly attach a connection to the IBM cloud network by attaching the Transit Gateway with your PER workspace.
 3. Connect to your on-premises network by creating a Direct Link and attaching it with the Transit Gateway present on the PER workspace.